Raiondesu/intl-schematic/packages/core/README.md

 <p align="center">

+Bravely modern, incredibly tiny, blazingly fast.

-A tiny framework-agnostic i18n library (1kb gzip, zero-dependency) that allows to localize and format strings with infinitely expandable functionality.
+THis is a tiny framework-agnostic i18n library (1kb gzip, zero-dependency) that allows to localize and format strings with infinitely expandable functionality.

 </p>

 - 🦺 **Full type-safety**: full autocomplete on translation keys, typed translation parameters and more;
 - 🎄 **Tree-shakable**: only take what you need;
+- 🌌 **Truly universal**: one-size-fits-all solution - able to suit any project setup;
 - 🎈 **Incredibly lightweight**: less than 1kb for the core package, less than 5kb for [every feature imaginable](#list).
 - 🧩 **Easily integrates with UI-frameworks**: we don't play favorites here - [every framework can use this](#using-with-reactive-frameworks);
 - 🔌 **Pluginable**: extend any processing step without limits - see the [plugins API](/packages/plugins/) for more;